sushobhanapatra-rally/bitespeed-flow-1/README.md

-# Create React App
+# BiteSpeed Frontend Task: Chatbot flow Builder

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.
+It is a sample react-flow app with control panels where states are being managed by zustand

 ## Deploy Your Own